• Home

 Friend of Education Award - School public relations is more than a one-person or one-department job.
 With that in mind, OHSPRA annually sponsors the Friend of Education Award to recognize those unofficial members of the school public relations team.
 Recipients can be individuals or groups of students, parents, volunteers, employees or community partners.
 Past recipients include:

-• John Hambrick, Eeucational Service Center of Central Ohio (2025)
+• John Hambrick, Educational Service Center of Central Ohio (2025)

 • Matt Whitted, Sandy Valley Local Schools (2025)